Misrepresentation Act 1967

-The Misrepresentation Act 1967 is a United Kingdom Act of Parliament of the United Kingdom which amended the common law principles of misrepresentation.
-Prior to the Act, the common law deemed that there were two categories of misrepresentation: fraudulent and innocent.
+The Misrepresentation Act 1967 (c.
+7) is a United Kingdom act of Parliament of the United Kingdom which amended the common law principles of misrepresentation.
+Prior to the Act, the common law position was that there were two categories of misrepresentation: fraudulent and innocent.
 The effect of the act is primarily to create a new category by dividing innocent misrepresentation into two separate categories: negligent and "wholly" innocent; and it goes on to state the remedies in respect of each of the three categories.

 The Misrepresentation Act

 Section 1

 Removal of certain bars to rescission for innocent misrepresentation.